labex-labs/labex-cheatsheets/docs/cheatsheets/en/ansible.md

   <BaseQuizOption value="D">Checks if hosts are online</BaseQuizOption>

   <BaseQuizAnswer>
-    The `ping` module in Ansible doesn't use ICMP.
+    The <code>ping</code> module in Ansible doesn't use ICMP.
 It's a test module that verifies Ansible can connect to hosts, execute Python, and return results.
 It's used to verify connectivity and configuration.
   </BaseQuizAnswer>
 </BaseQuiz>